Melania Trump’s Role In President’s Address To Congress Revealed

-First Lady Melania Trump will play a significant role during her husband’s Address to Congress on Tuesday night.
-She’ll have a special seat when President Donald Trump delivers his first speech to a Join Session of Congress.
+First Lady Melania Trump will play a significant role during her husband’s address to Congress on Tuesday night.
+She’ll have a special seat when President Donald Trump delivers his first speech to a joint session of Congress.

 According to Bustle, Melania Trump will be seated in the gallery to host special guests who were invited to attend the president’s address.
 Some of the guests represent President Trump’s driving political agenda, with one of them being the deportation of illegal immigrants in the United States.
-To emphasize his stance, three of the guests seated with Mrs. Trump will be Jessica Davis, Susan Oliver, and Jamiel Shaw, Sr. — all of whom had family members killed by illegal immigrants in the United States.
+To emphasize his stance, three of the guests seated with Mrs. Trump will be Jessica Davis, Susan Oliver, and Jamiel Shaw Sr., all of whom had family members killed by illegal immigrants in the United States.
 Davis and Oliver had husbands who were police officers that were killed on duty by an illegal immigrant, and Shaw Sr.’s son was killed by an illegal immigrant in California.

 Melania Trump will sit with families of those killed by illegal immigrants during Trump’s state of the union https://t.co/Q2mIDbrEhg